hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 JustLend DAO SBM V2 is a fully upgraded decentralized lending protocol built on the TRON network.
-The SBM V2 adopts an **isolated-collateral lending protocol** with a dual-layer structure of Vaults and Markets, and introduces the AdaptiveCurve Interest Rate Model.
+The SBM V2 adopts an **isolated-collateral lending protocol** with a dual-layer structure of **Vaults** and **Markets**, and introduces the Adaptive Curve Interest Rate Model.
 This new design aims to provide higher capital efficiency for depositors and borrowers while ensuring a robust risk isolation framework.

 ## Protocol Architecture